karlospn/mytechramblings-site-source-code/content/posts/testing-chiseled-ubuntu-containers-with-dotnet-8.md

 # **.NET in Chiseled Ubuntu Containers**

-A huge benefit of using chiselled Ubuntu images for your containerised .NET apps is their reduced size, they are significantly smaller than traditional container images.
+A benefit of using chiselled Ubuntu images for your containerised .NET apps is their reduced size, they are significantly smaller than traditional container images.

 In addition to not including any operating system-level packages or libraries that are not required at runtime, chiselled Ubuntu images do not include any package manager nor shell.